zimbatm/mdsh/README.md

 <!-- END mdsh -->

-### Includes
+### Link Includes

-Includes work similarily to code blocks but with the link syntax.
+Link Includes work similarily to code blocks but with the link syntax.

 * `$` loads the file and embeds it as a code block
 * `>` loads the file and embeds it as markdown